techidaily/site-android-transfer/source/_posts/solved-move-from-motorola-edge-40-neo-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![How to Transfer Photos from Motorola Edge 40 Neo to Other Android Devices-select solution](https://images.wondershare.com/drfone/guide/drfone-home.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 #### Step 2.
 Connect both phones to PC and select "Photos"

 Using a good USB cable, connect both old and new devices to your PC.
 When that is done, a list of data that can be transferred will appear.
 Choose "Photos" and this will move your photos from the source device to the destination device.
 You can also change both device between “source” and “Destination” by using the “Flip” button.